Memoirs of a Geisha (film): Plot

-Pumpkin and Chiyo soon begin their education to become future geisha.
-Hatsumomo, seeing Chiyo as a potential rival, immediately treats her with abuse.
-Hoping Chiyo will run away, Hatsumomo tells her where she can find Satsu in the red light district.
-They make plans to run away the following night.
-When Chiyo tries to escape via the rooftops, she falls and is injured.
-As a result, Mother stops investing in Chiyo's geisha training and instead makes her a menial servant to pay off her debts.
+Pumpkin and Chiyo soon begin geisha training.
+Hatsumomo, threatened by Chiyo, is immediately abusive.
+One night, Hatsumomo and another geisha (Korin) force her to ruin a valuable kimono belonging to their rival Mameha, a prominent geisha in Gion.
+Auntie takes up the responsibility in punishing Chiyo, as ruining Mameha's kimono has cost Mother money.
+Hoping she will run away, Hatsumomo tells her where to find Satsu in the red light district.
+They plan to escape the following night.

+When Chiyo returns to the Okiya late that night, she stumbles upon Hatsumomo and her illicit boyfriend Koichi.
+As the noise wakes the rest of the okiya, Koichi runs away and Hatsumomo tries to frame Chiyo for stealing to distract from her trust.
+Mother begins to severely beat Chiyo, who quickly informs her of Hatsumomo's relations with Koichi.
+Finding evidence of the affair, Mother bars her from seeing him, and locks the gate; only letting them out for appointments.

+The next night, trying to escape via the rooftops, Chiyo falls and is injured.
+Due to her accumulating costs, Mother stops investing in her geisha training, making Chiyo a servant to pay off her debts.
 Satsu flees Kyoto and Chiyo never sees her again.

-One day, while crying on a riverbank, Chiyo encounters Chairman Ken Iwamura.
-He buys her a shaved ice dessert and gives her his handkerchief and some money to cheer her up.
-Touched by his kindness, Chiyo resolves to become a geisha so that she might become a part of the Chairman's life.
+Mother later tells Chiyo her parents died.
+One day, while crying on a bridge, Chiyo encounters Chairman Ken Iwamura.
+He buys her a treat, gives her his handkerchief and some money to cheer her up.
+Touched by his kindness, Chiyo resolves to become a geisha to one day be part of his life.

-Several years later, Pumpkin debuts as a maiko under Hatsumomo's tutelage.
-Shortly afterwards, Chiyo is taken under the wing of Mameha, one of the district's most prominent geisha, who persuades Mother to reinvest in Chiyo's geisha training, promising to pay her twice over after her debut.
-Chiyo becomes a maiko and receives the name Sayuri.
-At a sumo match, Sayuri is reintroduced to the Chairman, but attracts the attention of his gruff business partner Toshikazu Nobu.
+Years later, Pumpkin debuts as a maiko under Hatsumomo's tutelage.
+Shortly afterwards, Chiyo is taken under the wing of Mameha, who persuades Mother to reinvest in Chiyo's geisha training, promising to pay her double after her debut.
+Chiyo becomes a maiko and is renamed Sayuri.
+At a sumo match, she is reintroduced to the chairman, but is noticed by his gruff business partner Toshikazu Nobu.

-Thanks to Mameha's efforts, and in spite of Hatsumomo's scheming, Sayuri rises in popularity; attracting the attention of many men; including Dr. Crab, and the Baron, Mameha's own danna.
-In a bidding war for Sayuri's deflowering ceremony, as part of her becoming a full geisha, the winning bid is a record-breaking amount from Dr. Crab.
+Due to Mameha's efforts, and no thanks to Hatsumomo, Sayuri rises in popularity, attracting the attention of many men—including Dr. Crab and the Baron, Mameha's own danna.
+In a bidding war for Sayuri's deflowering ceremony, as part of her becoming a full geisha, Dr. Crab gives the record-breaking bid, 15,000 yen.
 Mother immediately names Sayuri as her adopted daughter and the heiress to the okiya, crushing Pumpkin and enraging Hatsumomo.